godotengine/godot-docs/community/contributing/pr_review_guidelines.rst

 While the rest of the engine and the editor only need a cursory look, the areas directly affected by PR need to be evaluated more carefully.
-Before going after the code it always makes sense to check if the desired outcome is achieved in practice.
+Before going after the code, it always makes sense to check if the desired outcome is achieved in practice.

 .. note::